MrTomSawyer/expressjs-clean-architecture/README.md

 ## Features
 - Fits SOLID principles;
 - Easy to scale and maintain;
-- Layer architecture is commonly best oprion for microservices;
+- Layer architecture is commonly best option for microservices;

 ## Tech
 - [Express.js](https://github.com/expressjs/express) for a convenient request-response handling;